phildenhoff/anylist_cli/README.md

 ## Configuration

-Credentials are stored in `~/.config/anylist_rs/config.json` after logging in.
+Credentials are stored in `~/.config/anylist_rs/config.json` after logging in on Linux systems, and at `/Users/<you>/Library/Application Support/anylist_rs/config.json` on macOS.

 ## Development